WebDevSimplified/Next.js-Simplified/20-21-blog-updates/before/README.md

 1. Replace all the `fetch` calls in the `src/api` folder with calls to the database functions in the `src/db` folder.
 I manually added a 2 second delay to each database function call so you can still see your loading states.
 2. Add a search form to the `src/app/posts/page.tsx` page that allows the user to search for posts by `title`/`body` and the `userId`.
    - This search form will most likely use a combination of the `searchParams` prop, the `useSearchParams` hook, and the `useRouter` hook to update the URL when the user submits the form.

+# Bonus:

+1. Ensure the user and posts data is loaded in parallel to ensure the `/posts` route is loaded as fast as possible.
+2. Add caching for all the database calls so the results will be stored in the full page cache and the data cache.